 |for Graphic Designers in Oregon|

-Most employers expect graphic designers to be familiar with current graphics and design software.
+Employers expect graphic designers to be familiar with current graphics and design software.
 How can these artists keep up in such a dynamic industry?
 "Through trade periodicals, blogs, and websites, as well as vendor educational opportunities including on-site training," according to Liz Cawood, president of Cawood Communications in Eugene.
 Employers increasingly want graphic designers with website design and computer animation experience.
 Aside from the educational and training requirements, graphic designers must be creative and be able to effectively communicate their ideas in words and images.
-Employers want self-starters with excellent problem-solving skills.
 Graphic designers need self-discipline to start projects on their own, budget their time, and meet deadlines and production schedules.

 The first step in effective graphic design is to understand the message the client wants to send to its customers or users.
 Before a designer touches a computer to design an image, information needs to be gathered about the cognitive, cultural, physical, and social characteristics of the target audience.
 This information is gathered by meeting with the client, creative or art directors, and researching customer groups.
 Often working as part of a team, designers use that information to create graphic designs that capture the client's message and meet the needs of the customer.